 Although I often refer to Scripture and trust its wisdom, the larger part of my learning comes through heavenly sources.
-That is what I asked for in 2011 and try to put into words here at Freely Receive.
-Still, with regard to understanding the Atonement (“Christ died for our sins”) the vast number of Christian beliefs and doctrines fazed me.
+That is what I asked for in 2011, and struggle to put into words at Freely Receive.
+Still, with regard to understanding the atonement (“Christ died for our sins”) the vast number of Christian beliefs and doctrines overcame me.
 So I asked Master to help me learn, from his point of view, the events that took place during those three dark days and nights.

 I shut my eyes and prayed for a visual.
 Other than some odd, flashing sky-blue rectangles I saw nothing.
 No “deal” being made with the devil, nor angels lovingly healing Jesus’ wounds.